November 24, 2025 (3mo ago) — last updated January 25, 2026 (1mo ago)

-On the Day That You Were Born Book: Discover Your Life Path
+Life Path & Purpose: On the Day You Were Born

 ← Back to blog

-Cover Image for On the Day That You Were Born Book: Discover Your Life Path
+Cover Image for Life Path & Purpose: On the Day You Were Born

-If you’ve ever come across the children’s book On the Day You Were Born by Debra Frasier, you know it’s one of those timeless classics.
-It’s a gentle story that celebrates the arrival of a child and shows how the whole world seemed to pause and welcome them.
-It’s a go-to gift for new parents and a story that gets read and re-read until the pages are soft.
+If you’ve read the children’s book On the Day You Were Born by Debra Frasier, you know it’s a gentle classic.
+It celebrates a child’s arrival and shows how the world seemed to pause to welcome them.
+It’s a favorite gift for new parents and a story that gets read until the pages are soft.

 The enduring magic of a cherished children’s book

-First published in 1991, On the Day You Were Born taps into a feeling that resonates with parents and children everywhere.
-Its core message is simple but powerful: every child has a unique and celebrated place in the world.
-It’s less a plot-driven story and more an affirmation, assuring a child that they are a wanted, essential part of the grand tapestry of nature.
+First published in 1991, On the Day You Were Born captures a feeling that resonates with parents and children everywhere.
+Its core message is simple: every child has a unique, celebrated place in the world.
+The story reads less like a plot-driven narrative and more like an affirmation that builds belonging and worth.
+The book has sold over 1,089,165 copies worldwide1.

-• Tidal rhythms: The book poetically describes the moon pulling the tides in anticipation of the birth.
+• Tidal rhythms: the moon pulling the tides as if preparing for birth.

-• Earthly elements: It talks about gravity holding the world steady, waiting for this new life.
+• Earthly elements: gravity holding the world steady for new life.

-• Migrating creatures: Even animals, from polar bears to spinning dolphins, are shown as part of a planet-wide welcome committee.
+• Migrating creatures: animals, from polar bears to dolphins, joining a planet-wide welcome.

 A legacy of connection

-One practical system for this kind of self-discovery comes from Dan Millman’s book The Life You Were Born to Live.
-It uses the numbers in your birth date to illuminate the themes, gifts, and challenges of your life path and is available in more accessible form via the Life Purpose App3.
+One practical system for exploring meaning comes from Dan Millman’s The Life You Were Born to Live.
+Millman’s approach uses the numbers in your birth date to highlight themes, gifts, and challenges on your life path.
+The official Life Purpose App offers an accessible way to get instant results from this system3.

 Uncovering your personal blueprint